 In movies, we've all seen the dramatic air combat sequence where a pilot uses guide lines to zero in on a target before firing a weapon.
 Those on-screen guides are a head-up display (HUD), so called because the pilot doesn't have to look down at an instrumentation panel.

 Projecting speed, navigation, and situational alerts onto the car windshield—directly in the operator’s field of view—offers safety and design advantages that have made head-up displays (HUDs) the vehicle segment with the highest expected growth rate in the automotive market.1

 Head-up displays (HUDs) were a hot topic in the automotive industry in 2018, and that trend is only going to continue in the new year as more and more automakers incorporate HUDs to enhance safety and functionality of new car models.

 The F-35 Gen III Helmet is the most advanced helmet-mounted display (HMD) in the world.

-The TT-HUD module for TrueTest Software provides a test suite to efficiently perform light, color, and dimensional measurements used to evaluate the optical quality of head-up displays (HUD), including 2D, augmented reality (AR), and other HUD projection types.
+The TT-HUD module for TrueTest Software provides a test suite to efficiently perform light, color, and dimensional measurements used to evaluate the optical quality of head-up displays (HUD), including conventional, augmented reality (AR), and other HUD projection types.